 Chances are you know someone or have someone in your life who has dealt with breast cancer in some way, shape or form.
 In fact, according to the Centers for Disease Control, breast cancer is the most common cancer in women, regardless of race or ethnicity.
 According to Breastcancer.org, about 1 in 8 women in the U.S. (about 12.4 percent) will develop invasive breast cancer over the course of her life.

 Well, for one, it means that while breast cancer remains the most prevalent cancer in women, scientists are working overtime to ensure more people are surviving the disease and going on to resume their regularly scheduled lives.
 They’re going back to work.
 They’re starting families.
 They’re advocating for other people who have recently been diagnosed.
 They’re living the life they had imagined before cancer threw a wrench into those plans.

 Most of us call these people “survivors,” but there is no promise they will remain survivors.
 Cancer doesn’t just pack up and walk away after the chemotherapy, radiation or surgery.
 There is no guarantee that someone who has been through treatment for breast cancer will never hear those four words again: “I’m sorry.
 It’s cancer.”

 Breast Cancer Awareness Month is upon us, and typically, this time of year is overrun with pink ribbons, pink cookies, pink just about everything you can get your hands on.
-Before you proudly wear your ribbon in honor of your friend, relative or coworker, here are some other ways you can help those who are surviving after a cancer diagnosis.
+Beyond proudly wearing your ribbon in honor of your friend, relative or coworker, here are some other ways you can help those who are surviving after a cancer diagnosis.

 Hire those who are surviving